ipa320/RosTooling.github.io/docu/Example_Turtlesim.md

       from: "turtlesim.turtle_teleop_key"
 ```

-The from attributes are references to the previous **turtlesim.ros2** file nodes.
+The "from" attributes are references to the previous **turtlesim.ros2** file nodes.
 If you change the name of them, the references must also be updated.

 Now, we want to expose the ports to be connected.
 This means the subscriber of the velocity command of the turtle and the publisher from the keyboard teleop: